 Cabling for London-based Charity

-Akita work with London-based charity to sort out their cabling and network infrastructure.
+Akita has worked with this London-based charity help with their cable management and network infrastructure.

-We were recently asked by the World Cancer Research Fund International, a charity in official relations with the World Health Organization (WHO), to help them to resolve a few network issues.
-It became clear that the patching into the network cabinet left a great deal to be desired and that cabling work was required, as you can see from the below.
+World Cancer Research Fund International, a charity in official relations with the World Health Organization (WHO), asked us to help them to resolve a few network issues.
+It became clear that the patching into the network cabinet left a great deal to be desired and that cabling work was required, as you can see from the below:

 To resolve these issues once and for all, it was necessary to re-patch the entire network of over 100 network cables.
 This enabled us to confirm that the network points were fully tested and that all points were properly labelled, making future patching far simpler.